kappter/filecompare/README.markdown

      - **Name**: The file's name as provided by the user.
      - **Size**: The file size in bytes.
      - **Type**: The MIME type (e.g., `image/jpeg`, `application/pdf`).
+     - **Last Modified Date**: The file's last modified timestamp (proxy for creation date), converted to ISO format.
      - **Content Hash**: A SHA-256 hash of the file's content to detect identical files.
      - **EXIF Data**: For image files, EXIF metadata (e.g., camera model, date taken) using the `exif-js` library.
    - Non-image files have `EXIF Data` marked as `N/A`.

 3. **Duplication Scoring**:
    - The application compares metadata attributes and assigns a duplication probability based on:
-     - **Content Hash** (90% weight): Identical hashes indicate identical files.
+     - **Content Hash** (80% weight): Identical hashes indicate identical files.
      - **EXIF Data** (20% weight): Identical EXIF data suggests the same image source.
      - **Size** (15% weight): Identical sizes are common in duplicates.
      - **Name** (10% weight): Name similarity is calculated using Levenshtein distance (80%+ similarity contributes to the score).
+     - **Last Modified Date** (10% weight): Identical last modified dates suggest possible copying.
      - **Type** (5% weight): Identical MIME types are a weak indicator.
    - A weighted score (0–100%) is computed, capped at 100%, reflecting the likelihood of duplication.

 4. **Results Display**:
    - A table displays metadata side-by-side, with similar attributes highlighted in yellow.
    - A duplication probability percentage is shown prominently.
-   - Warnings list specific indicators (e.g., identical hashes or similar names) or note if no significant duplication is detected.
+   - Warnings list specific indicators (e.g., identical hashes, last modified dates, or similar names) or note if no significant duplication is detected.

 ## Technical Details
 - **Technologies**: